Andorvini/DingusPlayer/README.md

     <li>Picking random user from a voice channel</li>
 </ul>

-P.S If you need to contact (placeholder) to retrieve Sseblo API key for TTS to work
+P.S You need to contact (placeholder) to retrieve Sseblo API key for TTS to work

 <h2>Self-Hosting</h2>